 5. data security when visiting the website

-When visiting the website, we use the common SSL procedure (Secure Socket Layer) in conjunction with the highest level of encryption supported by your browser.
+When you visit our website, we use the well-known SSL (Secure Socket Layer) encryption method in conjunction with the highest level of encryption supported by your browser.
 As a rule, this is TLS AES 256-bit encryption.
-If your browser does not support 256-bit encryption, we use 128-bit v3 technology instead.
-You can tell whether an individual page of our website is encrypted by the closed display of the key or lock symbol in the lower status bar of your browser.
+If your browser does not support this, we use 128-bit v3 technology instead.

 6. information on your rights of objection